How is Zeffy free?

 2. Create ticket packages

-Provide different ticket packages in different tiers to cater to various donation preferences and financial capacities.
+Provide different ticket packages in different tiers to cater to various donation preferences and financial capacities to sell as many tickets as possible.
 For instance, standard prizes are one ticket per entry, big prizes are five raffle tickets per entry, and mid-level prizes are around 2-4 tickets.

 3. Host additional fundraising activities